-- 1. Petitioner's attorney shall notify the Fund by the filing of a motion to join the Fund. - 2.
-The motion to join the Fund shall be filed in the vicinage in which the case is assigned. - 3.
-A copy of the motion to join the Fund shall be served upon the Fund in the Office of Special Compensation Funds, CN-399, Trenton, New Jersey 08625-0399. - (b) Petitioner's attorney shall contact the Compensation Rating and Inspection Bureau in writing to receive confirmation that the employer is uninsured.
-A copy of the Rating Bureau's response shall be included in the motion to join the Fund. - (c) Petitioner's attorney may make personal service of the claim petition and the motion to join the Fund on respondent - 1.
-Proof of service shall be filed with the Division and with the attorney representing the Fund. - 2.
-If respondent is unable to be served, petitioner's attorney shall make a motion with the Director for substituted service pursuant to Civil Practice Rule 4:4-4(e).
-The motion shall be supported by convincing evidence that the petitioner has made all reasonable attempts to serve respondent. - (d) The Fund shall have the authority to join a thirdparty and the third-party's insurance carrier when it appears that such party is or may be liable for the benefits sought.
+- 2. The motion to join the UEF shall be filed in the vicinage in which the case is assigned. - 3.
+A copy of the motion to join the UEF shall be served upon the Fund in the Office of Special Compensation Funds, PO Box 399, Trenton, New Jersey 08625-0399. - (d) Petitioner's attorney may make personal service of the claim petition and the motion to join the UEF on respondent. - 1.
+Proof of service shall be filed with the Division and with the attorney representing the UEF. - 2.
+If respondent is unable to be served, petitioner's attorney shall make a motion with the Judge of Compensation for substituted service pursuant to Rules of Civil Practice.
+The motion shall be supported by convincing evidence that the petitioner has made all reasonable attempts to serve respondent. - (e) The UEF shall have the authority to join a third-party and the third-party's insurance carrier when it appears that such party is or may be liable for the benefits sought. - (f) In reviewing claims submitted to the Uninsured Employer's Fund for payment pursuant to N.J.S.A.
+34:15-120.4, the Commissioner may consider the extent of delay in notification to the Uninsured Employer's Fund by the petitioner and/or his or her attorney from the time they knew or reasonably should have known the respondent employer was uninsured.